yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ## `make_blobs()`

 Official doc. for this function can be found [HERE](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html).
 This function generates isotropic Gaussian blobs for clustering and classification problems, similar to the ones we earlier saw with Naive Bayes Algorithm.
 We can control how many blobs to generate and the number of samples to generate, as well as a host of other properties.
-Let's see how to import this in python environment.
+Let's see how to import this in a python environment.
 ```python
 from sklearn.datasets.samples_generator import make_blobs
 ```